2600hz/kazoo/scripts/README.md

 ## `validate_mkdocs.py`

-Parses the mkdocs.yml and looks for non-existent docs
+Parses the mkdocs.yml and looks for nonexistent docs

 ## `wh_to_kz.sh`